nodejs/build/doc/meetings/build-wg-meeting-2020-12-01.md

 *Extracted from **build-agenda** labelled issues and pull requests from the **nodejs org** prior to the meeting.

-* Ash - Node.js orca cloud will do down on Dec 10th
+* Ash - Node.js Orka cloud will do down on Dec 10th

 ### nodejs/build